nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 You will see lots of compiler output messages displayed as the build script builds the various pieces you downloaded.
-First, the script will attempt to build the netanim animator, then the pybindgen bindings generator, and finally |ns3|.
+First, the script will attempt to build the netanim animator, and then |ns3|.

 Building with bake
 ++++++++++++++++++